You Are Bold When You Bold in Your Email

 If you format that bold word or sentence into red text — you’ll have the recipient “seeing red” — literally.
 Red is known as an aggressive color.
-That’s why it is used in stop signs, stop lights, fire engines.
-It garners attention intimating urgency and importance.
+That’s why it is used in stop signs, lights, and fire engines.
+It garners attention, intimating urgency, and importance.

 You could have bolded in a cool blue, green or purple, but you chose red.

 When you make this effort, be sure that is the tone you want to relay.
 To claim after the fact that you “didn’t mean it that way” isn’t being honest.
-But, of course, you meant it — you did it!
+Of course, you meant it — you did it!

-To argue otherwise implies you are not willing to stand behind your comments and emphasis.
+To argue otherwise implies you are unwilling to stand behind your comments and emphasis.
 Otherwise, why would you have taken the extra time and effort to bold and red those specific words?

-To bold text is to emotionally charge your emails.
+To bold text is to charge your emails emotionally.
 These actions make sure the other side is clear about how strongly you feel at that moment in time.
 About that specific set of words.

 How about we ditch all formatting?